23 Aromatic Low Carb Keto Indian Recipes To Tempt Your Tastebuds

 If you’ve ever visited India, then you’ll find masala chia a popular drink in many places.
-However, it’s typically made with regular milk (or goats milk).
-So if you’re avoiding dairy but still want a delicious Indian drink to warm your day, then give this coconut masala chai recipe a try.
+However, it’s typically made with regular milk (or goats milk), so if you’re going dairy-free but still want a delicious Indian drink to warm your day, then give this coconut masala chai recipe a try.
 Use stevia instead of honey to help you stay more keto.

 – Everyday Maven

 Ingredients: ghee or coconut oil (for dairy-free, cumin seeds, yellow onion, fresh ginger root, garlic, serrano or jalapeno chile, ground chicken thighs, kosher salt, garam masala, ground turmeric, green cabbage, chicken broth or stock, coconut milk, cilantro.

 This easy-to-make soup is another delicious way to get more vegetables into your ketogenic diet.
-It is very easy to make and can be changed from a mild flavor to a spicy one with little effort.
+It is a very easy recipe to make and can be changed from a mild flavor to a spicy one with little effort.

 Even though these Indian spiced lamb chops need to marinade for a few hours, they are well worth the wait.
 They are tender, juicy and so full of flavor.
 In order to avoid dairy, use coconut yogurt instead of Greek yogurt in this recipe.